Jason Roy enhances his Ashes claims with World Cup hundred

 England's fielding in general at Trent Bridge was sub-standard, but lost among the 14-run reverse was also the failure of the top order.
 Sure, Joe Root and Jos Buttler went on to score fine hundreds, but only after England first had to dig themselves out of 86-3 and 118-4 shaped holes.

-Four wickets down for not many is a fate that regularly befalls the Test team, and it's precisely why Roy's name is being mentioned as the answer to the 'who is England's next opener?' riddle long-posed ever since the day of Andrew Strauss' departure.
+Four wickets down for not many is a fate that regularly befalls the Test team, and it's precisely why Roy's name is being mentioned as the answer to the 'who is England's next opener?' riddle long-posed ever since the day of Andrew Strauss' departure in 2012.

 "I wouldn't be surprised if England did go down the Roy route for the Ashes.
 And I think it would be absolutely right," Rob Key told Sky Sports, weighing in on the Roy debate.